 The Dos And Don'ts Of Puppy Training

 First-time pet parents and experienced ones alike are often overwhelmed by puppy training.
 And that’s natural, considering your puppy knows absolutely nothing except love.
-While they teach you love, you’ve got to teach them everything else!
+While they teach you to love, you’ve got to teach them everything else!

-Of course it’s great fun to shake hands, high five them, or watch them do cute little things, but you’ve got to start at the very beginning.
+Of course, it’s great fun to shake hands, high-five them, or watch them do cute little things, but you’ve got to start at the very beginning.
 That includes basic puppy obedience which makes life for both you and them a lot happier, and can even save their life.
 Read on to learn about the basics of puppy training.

 When to start training a puppy?